Free Rhode Island Arrests & Criminal Records: Search Anyone

 • Retirement plans and disability leaves etc.

-It is unlawful to perform personal named based criminal background checks without someone’s consent in Rhode Island through the RIDCI for both name based and fingerprint based checks.
+It is unlawful to perform personal named-based criminal background checks without someone’s consent in Rhode Island through the RIDCI for both name based and fingerprint based checks.
 Nevertheless, it is possible to check if someone has a criminal record for other persons from county courts and sheriff’s offices which may include arrest records.

 Background checks that are being completed for professional purposes such as employment, property management, licensing etc., must conform to federal and state laws such as those requiring consent from the subject of the record.